3ee-Games/file-renamer-pro/README.md

 Cleans up file names by renaming within a given path.

-- Rename all files within a directory.
+- Rename all files within a directory
+    - Removes spaces and parentheses from filenames.
 - Prepend a name before the file is renamed.

 ### Examples: